 - Memory partitioning: Each memory type ROM, RAM and EEPROM is partitioned into two parts.
 In Boot Mode and Firmware Mode the CPU has access to the Firmware EEPROM, Firmware RAM and Test-ROM.
 In System Mode and User Mode the CPU has access to the Application EEPROM, Application RAM and Application ROM.
 Access to both parts of each type is allowed in Test Mode for testing. - Memory segmentation in User Mode: The three accessible parts of the memory in ROM, RAM and EEPROM can be segmented into smaller memory areas.
-Access rights (read/write or execute) can be defined for these segments.
-The operation read and write are considered as one kind of operation, if one is allowed, so is the other.
-However, in general the access to a segment can be denied.
+Access rights including "---" (no access), "r--" (read only), and "r-x" (read and execute) can be defined for the ROM segments.
+Access rights including "---" (no access), "rw-" (read and write) and "rwx" (no restriction) can be defined for the EEPROM segments.
+Access rights including "---" (no access), "rw-" (read and write) and "rwx" (no restriction) can be defined for the EEPROM segments.
+Access rights including "---" (no access), "rw-" (read and write) and "rwx" (no restriction) can be defined for the RAM segments.
 In addition, access rights to Special Function Registers related to hardware components can be defined for code executed in User Mode.